mahmoodlab/CLAM/tutorials/install_clam.md

 Now redo the process with the broken image should give correct results.

-4.When reinstall the environment or creating a copy, replacing pixman manually (mentioned above) may lead to a potential error:
+4. When reinstall the environment or creating a copy, replacing pixman manually (mentioned above) may lead to a potential error:

 `
 SafetyError: The package for pixman located at [YOUR_PATH]/anaconda3/pkgs/pixman-0.38.0-h7b6447c_0